EddieDoesCoding/De-Anza-s-Professor-Rating-Extension/README.md

 Step 2: Go to the browser -> Click the 3 dots -> Extension -> Turn on "Developer mode"
 Step 3: Click Load Unpacked -> Select Folder on the extracted file

+**Issues**

+Unfortunately, the extension doesn't work on phones :(

+Some professors on RMP has nicknames or suffix which is different from De Anza's website so the extension wouldn't be able to pick this up.
+Which makes the extension to leave some professors with no rating beside their name.

+The extension wouldn't work on MyPortal either.
+Only on de anza's class listing site.